sumu9897/sumu9897/README.md

 ## Skills

+- **Testing**:
-- **Testing**: Proficient in manual and automated testing, adept at test case design, test planning, and conducting database and regression testing.
+- Proficient in manual and automated testing.
+- Adept at test case design, test planning, and conducting database and regression testing.

+- **Tools**: J
-- **Tools**: JIRA, TestRail, Trello, QA Touch.
+- IRA, TestRail, Trello, QA Touch.
 - **Automation Tools**: Skilled in using Selenium, Appium, JUnit, and TestNG for automated testing.
 - **CI/CD**: Experienced with Jenkins, Travis CI, and GitLab CI for seamless software delivery.
 - **Version Control**: Proficient in Git for effective version control.